 In 2014, we entered into a new supply agreement with Vestas to supply wind blades from a manufacturing facility in Dafeng, China.
 Based on the success of this manufacturing arrangement, we expanded our relationship with Vestas through additional supply agreements to manufacture wind blades at our manufacturing facilities in Turkey, Matamoros, Mexico and Yangzhou, China.
 Additionally, in 2018, we entered into a supply agreement with Vestas to supply wind blades from a new manufacturing facility that was built in Chennai, India and we commenced operations at this facility in the first quarter of 2020.
 In August 2020, we reached an agreement with Vestas to extend our supply agreement at our Turkey facility by one year through 2022.
 Each of the supply agreements with Vestas provide for a minimum number of wind blade sets to be purchased by Vestas each year during the term, the schedule for which is established at the outset of the agreement.
-In return, we commit to dedicate a specific number of manufacturing lines to Vestas.
+In return, we commit to dedicate a specific number of manufacturing lines to Vestas for each of the years under the supply agreements.
+Additionally, we create some of the model-specific tooling for Vestas.
 If either party commits a material breach of the supply agreement, the non-breaching party may terminate the supply agreement if the breach is not remedied or if the parties have not mutually agreed to plan for cure within 30 days after notice of breach has been given.